Car Loans with Unpaid Defaults

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

-If you have been rejected from obtaining car finance due to a poor credit history, there may be more to the story.
+If you’ve been rejected from obtaining car finance due to a poor credit history, there may be more to the story.
 Did you know unpaid defaults could lurk on your credit history without you even knowing it?
-Some large corporate businesses can tarnish an otherwise good reputation if you've ever defaulted.
+Some large corporate businesses can tarnish an otherwise good record if you've ever defaulted.
 These defaults can range from small unpaid phone or utility bills to missing car loan payments.

 Not paying a phone, gas, electricity or internet bill may put an unpaid default mark on your credit history.
-It is still quite possible to take out a car loan with an unpaid default, as some lenders understand how big service and utility providers are over-eager with handing people defaults.
+As mentioned, it’s still quite possible to take out a car loan with an unpaid default, as some lenders understand how big service and utility providers are over-eager with handing people defaults.

 On occasion, some financiers will ask for the defaults to be settled before considering lending to you.
 Others may not even take these defaults into account, depending on the frequency and severity of the defaults.
 If you have a lot of defaults over a given period, it may give lenders cold feet as they see you as a higher risk.